Zimbabweans in South Africa: History

 From 1994 onwards, the South African government displayed increasing hostility to skilled immigration from the rest of Africa.
 However, this has not served to limit the number of immigrants; Zimbabwean migration to South Africa since 2000 has been described as the "largest concentrated flow" in the country's history.
 This displeasure at the large number of Zimbabweans who were taking menial jobs from the locals led to xenophobic attacks across the country.
 Migrants previously consisted of young people arriving alone to look for work, but since 2000 have increasingly shifted towards women, children, and the elderly who are not able to work and require humanitarian assistance.
 Migrants also now include professionals like teachers, doctors, nurses and engineers who have applied to stay in the country legally through visa applications in critical skills areas.
 These Zimbabweans have contributed positively towards the economy of the country.
 A large number of Zimbabweans in South Africa has also sought political and economic asylum.
 The South African government has also created special visas for Zimbabweans who had previously been undocumented to regulate their stay.

 A large proportion of the migrants are illegal; they typically pay people smugglers to take them across the Limpopo River at night and coordinate with taxi drivers who transport the migrants to Johannesburg and watch for the approach of police or soldiers.

 Numbers and distribution

-Estimates of the number of Zimbabwean migrants to South Africa since 2000 range from one to five million.
+Estimates of the number of Zimbabwean migrants to South Africa around 800 000.
 Exact figures are difficult to obtain due to the large proportion of undocumented migrants.
 There was some return migration to Zimbabwe as a result of xenophobic violence in the 2008 riots.